connor-ricks/modern-swiftui-case-study/Documentation/managing_logic_and_views.md

 Again, just as before.
 The execution of the logic is delegated to the `model` by calling `model.deleteMeetings(atOffsets: indicies)`

-Let's go look at the [[StandupDetailModel.swift]] to see how this business logic is implemented.
+Let's go look at the `StandupDetailModel` to see how this business logic is implemented.

 #### `StandupDetailModel`
 Inside the model, let's look at `Line:45`